Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Mutations of Modifying Modules

 Mutation is a technique used to obtain new modifying, maximal modifying and CT modules from a given one.
-Many of our arguments work in the full generality of modifying modules athough sometimes it is necessary to restrict to the maximal modifying level to apply certain arguments.
-Throughout this section $R$ will be a normal 3-CY$^-$ ring, $M$ will be a modifying module with $N$ such that $0\neq\add N\subseteq\add M$.
+Many of our arguments work in the full generality of modifying modules although sometimes it is necessary to restrict to the maximal modifying level to apply certain arguments.

+Throughout this section $R$ will be a normal $d$-sCY ring, $d\geq 2$, and $M$ will be a modifying module with $N$ such that $0\neq N\in \add M$.
 Note that $N$ may or may not be decomposable.
-Given this, we define left and right mutation as in \ref{mutationdef} in the introduction; we have exact sequences
+Given this, we define left and right mutation as in \ref{mutationdef} in the introduction: we have exact sequences